zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 - What object, title, secret, or responsibility did you gain?
 - What part of your old life is no longer true?

 A character may add, remove, or rewrite one truth when play has made the change undeniable.
+The "one truth" limit is a default to keep the sheet legible between sessions, not a claim that the fiction only changed one thing.
+If play has undeniably changed more, record the overflow in the campaign record and return to it at the next session.

 Examples: